dib-lab/2020-paper-sourmash-gather/manuscript.md

 ### Future directions

 In this chapter `gather` is described in terms of taxonomic profiling of metagenomes.
 That is one application of the algorithm, but it can applied to other biological problems too.
 If the query is a genome instead of a metagenome, `gather` can be used to detect possible contamination in the assembled genome by using a collection of genomes and removing the query genome from it (if it is present).
 This allows finding matches that contain the query genome and evaluating if they agree at specific taxonomic rank, and in case of large divergence (two different phyla are found, for example) it is likely to indicative that the query genome contains sequences from different organisms.
 This is especially useful for quality control and validation of metagenome-assembled genomes (MAGs), genomes assembled from reads binned and clustered from metagenomes, as well as a verification during submission of new assembled genomes to public genomic databases like GenBank.

 Improvements to the calculation of _Scaled MinHash_ sketches can also improve the taxonomic profiling use case.
-Exact $k$-mer matching is limited in phylogenetically distant organisms, since small nucleotide differences lead to distinct $k$-mers, breaking homology assumptions. <!-- TODO verify/cite? -->
-Different approaches for converting the datasets into a set to be hashed (_shingling_) than computing the nucleotide $k$-mer composition, such as spaced $k$-mers [@leimeister_fast_2014] and minimizers [@roberts_reducing_2004] and alternative encodings for the nucleotides using 6-frame translation to amino acid [@gish_identification_1993] or other reduced alphabets [@peterson_reduced_2009], can allow comparisons on longer evolutionary distances and so improve taxonomic profiling by increasing the sensitivity of the containment estimation.
+Exact $k$-mer matching is limited in phylogenetically distant organisms, since small nucleotide differences lead to distinct $k$-mers, breaking homology assumptions. <!-- TODO verify/cite? --> Different approaches for converting the datasets into a set to be hashed (_shingling_) than computing the nucleotide $k$-mer composition, such as spaced $k$-mers [@leimeister_fast_2014] and minimizers [@roberts_reducing_2004] and alternative encodings for the nucleotides using 6-frame translation to amino acid [@gish_identification_1993] or other reduced alphabets [@peterson_reduced_2009], can allow comparisons on longer evolutionary distances and so improve taxonomic profiling by increasing the sensitivity of the containment estimation.
 These improvements don't fundamentally change the `gather` method, since it would still be based on the same *containment* and *remove element* operations, but show how `gather` works as a more general method that can leverage characteristics from different building blocks and explore new or improved use cases.

 `gather` is a new method for decomposing datasets into its components with application in biological sequencing data analysis (taxonomic profiling) that can scale to hundreds of thousands of reference datasets with computational resources requirements that are accessible to a large number of users when used in conjunction with _Scaled MinHash_ sketches and efficient indices such as _LCA_ and _MHBT_.
 It outperforms current methods in community-develop benchmarks, and opens the way for new methods that explore a top-down approach for profiling microbial communities, including further refinements that can resolve larger evolutionary distances and also speed up the method computationally.

 ## XXX SBT and LCA indices

-### Limitations and future directions

 _Scaled MinHash_ sketches are fundamentally a subset of the $k$-mer composition of a dataset, and so any of the techniques described in [@marchet_data_2019] are potential candidates for improving current indices or implementing new ones.
 The MHBT index can be improved by using more efficient representations for the internal nodes [@solomon_improved_2017] and constructing the MHBT by clustering [@harris_improved_2018], and the LCA index can use more efficient storage of the list of signatures IDs by representing the list as colors [@pandey_mantis:_2018].
 The memory consumption of the LCA index can also be tackled by implementing it in external memory using memory-mapped files, letting the operating system cache and unload pages as needed.

 Current indices are also single-threaded, and don't benefit from multicore systems.
 Both indices can be used in parallel by loading as read-only and sharing for multiple searches, but is is also possible to explore parallelization for single queries by partitioning the LCA and assigning each partition to a thread, as well as using a work-stealing thread pool for expanding the search frontier in the MHBT in parallel.
-In any case,
-the current implementations serve as a baseline for future scalability and can be used to guide optimization and avoid extraneous overhead and common failings of such projects [@mcsherry_scalability_2015].
+In any case, the current implementations serve as a baseline for future scalability and can be used to guide optimization and avoid extraneous overhead and common failings of such projects [@mcsherry_scalability_2015].

 ## Conclusion

 _Scaled MinHash_ sketches allow scaling analysis to thousands of datasets, but efficiently searching and sharing them can benefit from data structures that index and optimize these use cases.
 This chapter introduces an index abstraction that can be trivially implementing using a list of sketches (_Linear index_) and more advanced implementations based on inverted indices (_LCA index_) and hierarchical indices (_MHBT_) providing options for fast and memory-efficient operations, as well as making it easier to share and analyze collections of sketches.
 All these functionalities are implemented in

 ## Taxonomy results are excellent.